Bighead knapweed identification and control

 Legal status in King County, Washington

-Bighead knapwqeed is a Class A noxious weed in Washington and property owners are required to eradicate it from their property.
-It is also on the Washington quarantine list (also known as the prohibited plants list) (external link) and it is illegal to buy, sell or offer it for sale in the state of Washington.
+Bighead knapweed is a Class A noxious weed in Washington and property owners are required to eradicate it from their property.
+It is also on the Washington quarantine list (also known as the prohibited plants list) and it is illegal to buy, sell or offer it for sale in the state of Washington.
 For more information on noxious weed regulations and definitions, see Noxious weed lists and laws.

 Additional information on bighead knapweed